Giving Blueday makes a difference for student organizations

-This article highlights three student organizations that have felt the impact of Giving Blueday.
+This article highlights three student organizations that have felt the impact of Giving Blueday last year.
 Some are new additions to UM-Flint's student life; others are long-standing campus institutions.
-Each of them will use the support they found on March 16 to continue doing great things.
+Each of them has used the support they found in 2022 to do great things.

-One of the newest groups on campus, UM-Flint Club Baseball is rightfully proud of building a close-knit, dedicated team in the middle of the pandemic.
-Preliminary numbers show that 36 donors contributed more than $2000 to the team, funds that will be used to purchase equipment for players, field rentals, and allow for an expanded schedule of games.
+One of the newest groups on campus, UM-Flint club baseball is rightfully proud of building a close-knit, dedicated team.
+With 36 donors contributing more than $2000 to the team in 2022, funds that were used to purchase equipment for players, field rentals, and allow for an expanded schedule of games.

-Club president and senior economics major Shbeib Dabaja says that the team means much more than what happens on the field.
+Shbeib Dabaja, former club president and 2022 UM-Flint graduate with a bachelor's degree in economics, said that the team means much more than what happens on the field.

 "When we began playing in an independent summer league last year, we came up with a phrase that holds true in life more so than baseball, and that is 'go 1-0 every day.'
-Win every day, every opportunity," Dabaja explains.
-"Everyone on this team has formed real friendships and created something that will last far beyond our involvement in Club Baseball."
+Win every day, every opportunity," Dabaja said.
+"Everyone on this team has formed real friendships and created something that will last far beyond our involvement in club baseball."

 Formed in 2008, the Entrepreneurs Society has a storied track record of preparing students for the business world by offering hands-on projects that align with individual goals.
-Donations of more than $3000 were made by 12 donors to the group, according to preliminary reports.
-These donations will aid student business development and career preparation.
+Donations of more than $3000 were made by 12 donors.
+These donations aided student business development and career preparation.

 Students can request membership on Engage to receive updates from the Entrepreneurs Society.
 For other inquiries, email email@example.com.

-UM-Flint Student Government is a diverse group committed to empowering the student body through advocacy, policy change, and programming.
-Initial numbers from Giving Blueday show that 19 supporters donated close to $1000, gifts that will help SG serve students' interests, needs, and welfare.
+UM-Flint Student Government is a diverse group committed to empowering students through advocacy, policy change, and programming.
+With close to $1000 in gifts from 19 supporters, Student Government served the interests, needs, and welfare of students.